JMWinding/MoMA/documentation/testbed.md

 ### Synchronizing TX and RX

-The TX Arduino and the RX Arduino are synchronized by two pins.
-The TX sends a HIGH voltage to the RX through the SYNC pin (pin 9) when a new trace starts.
-Then, the RX replies a HIGH votalge to the TX through the ACK pin (pin 8).
+The TX Arduino and the RX Arduino are synchronized through "Serial1", which requires connection of TX Arduino Pin18 to RX Arduino Pin19, and TX Arduino Pin19 to RX Arduino Pin18.

 ## Coding